ronin-rb/ronin-rb.github.io/blog/_posts/2024-06-24-announcing-the-ronin-2-1-0-open-beta.md

 ## Will there be prizes?

-Beta tests that successfully submit a bug report or a Pull Request are illegible for a [free sticker][stickers].
+Beta tests that successfully submit a bug report or a Pull Request are eligible for a [free sticker][stickers].

 [stickers]: https://roninrb.bigcartel.com/category/stickers